perrochon/gb/ROADMAP.md

 * Refactor to use resources for strings for Missions
 * Strings to resources.
 What to do about library strings?
 * Clean up logging.
 Get rid of GBDebug?
-* Get Rid of Feature Module?
-Or move image into app feature?
-Then we may not need to upload/download the image each time?
+* Download image as on-demand media
+* Can we get rid of FindViewById in global stuff.
+Why do we have to go find the map?

 ### Not Gating
 * Different layouts for landscape/tablet